Breidden Hill Site of Special Scientific Interest, Welshpool – home to some of the rarest species in Wales

 This fascinating display will show you how the National Botanic Garden of Wales, together with conservationists from across Wales, are actively helping to conserve rare and declining Welsh wild plants.

-A pocket sized booklet about the display, called Conserving Welsh Plants, is available for 75p from our Gift Shop.
+A pocket-sized booklet about the display, called Conserving Welsh Plants, is available from the information point in the Great Glasshouse.

 We are a charity that receives financial support from the Welsh Government.